A Cry in the Wild

 A Cry in the Wild is a 1990 American coming-of-age survival drama film based on the book Hatchet, written by Gary Paulsen.
 The film stars Jared Rushton as Brian, Pamela Sue Martin as Brian's mom, Stephen Meadows as Brian's dad, and Ned Beatty as the pilot.
 It spawned three sequels: White Wolves: A Cry in the Wild II; White Wolves II: Legend of the Wild; and White Wolves III: Cry of the White Wolf.

 Plot

-Brian Robeson and his mother receive a package.
-She later gives it to Brian revealing it to be a hatchet at the airport.
-When Brian gets on the single engine plane with the pilot they have a short conversation.
+Brian Robeson and his mother stop by a sporting goods store on their way to the airport, where she buys him a package.
+Later, at the airport, Brian opens the package to find a hatchet inside.
+During his flight on a single-engine plane with the pilot, they exchange a few words.

-The pilot lets Brian fly the plane and Brian enjoys it.
-However, when the pilot has a heart attack and dies, the plane crashes in the wilderness of the Yukon, leaving Brian to try to survive, all while dealing with his parents' divorce.
+The pilot allows Brian to fly the plane, which he enjoys.
+However, the pilot suffers a heart attack and dies, causing the plane to crash in the wilderness of the Yukon.
+Now, Brian must survive in the harsh environment while also dealing with his parents' divorce.